dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

 ---

 ##Laboratory Work No.1
 In this laboratory work we had to deal with installing a normal operating system, Ubuntu (Server), in VirtualBox.
 Basically it was nothing difficult.
-I installed VirtualBox using <br />
+I installed VirtualBox using

 ```$
 sudo apt-get install virtual-box
 ```